Silent-Speakers/finger-speak/README.md

 Identification of sign gesture is mainly performed by the Vision-based method, further classified into static and dynamic recognition.
 Statics deals with the detection of static gestures(2d-images) while dynamic is a real-time live capture of the gestures.
 This involves the use of the camera for capturing movements.

 ## Goal
-The goal of this project was to build a robast application that allows users to learn and translate sign language in real time.
+The goal of this project is to build a robust application that allows users to learn and translate sign language in real time manner.

 ## Objectives
-Producing a model which can recognize fingerspelling based on hand gestures in order to form a complete word.
+Producing a model that can recognize finger spelling based on hand gestures in order to form a complete word.

 ## Keywords
 Hand Gesture, Computer Vision, Opencv, Hand Detection, Voice Recognition